Jungyoonlim/Simulation/README.md

 This project integrates `Three.js` with React to create a 3D model viewer capable of loading `.obj` files, handling annotations with coordinates, dynamically updating the scene with user interactions.

+In the future, it will have:
+ (i) Better UI/UX + Manipulation of objects.
-In the future, it will have backend to let you to store your annotations and save your 3D files with your annotations (that you could locally save `.obj` file), and have computer vision AI to name your annotations.
+ (ii) Back-end to let you to store your annotations and save your 3D files with your annotations (that you could locally save `.obj` file).
+ (iii) Computer vision to automatically name your annotations.

+My goal eventually is build a robotics simulation engine with this project.

 ## Progress
 ### February